wittenbrock/toms-myspace-page/README.md

 # [Tom's Myspace Page](https://wittenbrock.github.io/toms-myspace-page/)

 A static recreation of Tom's Myspace page.
-You can view an archived version Tom's original page on [archive.org](https://web.archive.org/web/20060423020134/myspace.com/tom).
+You can view an archived version of Tom's original page on [archive.org](https://web.archive.org/web/20060423020134/myspace.com/tom).
 This project is currently being on hosted on [Github Pages](https://wittenbrock.github.io/toms-myspace-page/).

 ## Installation